Corserine Walk

 Carlin's Cairn with two cairns on top.
 This

-I took just under 1 hour to walk out to
+I took about 1 hour to walk out to the

 the forest break and beside the stone dyke.

-It takes just over 1 hour to hike to the top
+It takes about 1 hour to hike to the top of

-Cairn, a bit longer if you go up the steepest
+a bit longer if you go up the steepest part

 minutes hiking up next to the dyke is steep